Flea Market Shopping Trends: What’s Hot

-I am so happy that flea markets are back open.
+I LOVE shopping at flea markets.
 I just spent a few days going to our local flea market and I wanted to share the trends I found and lessons learned.
 Check out this article if you need tips on how to get the best deals while flea market shopping.

-Just in case you aren’t going to flea markets, I’ve included the same finds that I saw at flea markets on ETSY.
+If you collect anything, that’s always the best thing to search for at flea markets.
+You don’t HAVE to be a collector to find great stuff.
+Including something old in with the new is a great way to add character any space.
+I’ve included the same finds that I saw at flea markets on ETSY.
 ETSY is truly like an online flea market.
 Just like real flea markets, not everything is old, you will find both old and new things.

 I did find everything I saw at the flea market on ETSY.
 It’s not the same fun outing, but if you miss flea markets open up a browser and head over to ETSY.
 These are the most popular flea market items this spring.